jbigurraarmida/nyt-bestsellers-data-analysis/README.md

 ### Top Authors
 We got the authors that had the most number of books in the period of 2010-2025 in the number 1 rank in the Fiction categories (Hardcover, Paperback Trade, Paperback Mass-Market, E-Book, and Audio), and got the following graphs.
 The Top authors in physical books:
+![Top Authors in Physical Books, 2010-2025](images/top_authors_physical_books.png) The top authors for physical books are no surprise to anyone that have entered a bookstore: James Patterson, David Baldacci, Stephen King, Nora Roberts...
+They are all authors that have a lot of books out there, in many cases having entire shelves for their books.
+What is a surprise, though, is that the number of books during this period of time in the Hardcover list does not equate in the paperback lists: we don't see those Patterson's 47 titles on any of the paperbacks.
+This could be because their books are published first in hardcover, and the paperbacks we see on the list are his backlist and are sold regardless if they are new books republished as paperbacks.

-![Top Authors in Physical Books, 2010-2025](images/top_authors_physical_books.png) And the top authors in digital books:
+And the top authors in digital books:
-![Top Authors in Digital Books, 2010-2025](images/top_authors_digital_books.png)
+![Top Authors in Digital Books, 2010-2025](images/top_authors_digital_books.png) Another thing of note we can see, is that on the paperback lists, or in the digital editions, we see more authors like Ana Huang, Colleen Hoover, Ali Hazelwood, Sarah J. Maas, Ernest Cline, Rebecca Yarros, Andy Weir, that in some cases "compete" with the same number of books on the list as the big-name authors—with their success, or "boom" achieved through people talking about the books online through YouTube, TikTok, Instagram, among other social media platforms.

 ### Dominance of #1 spot of the list
 Other important question we wanted to answer was how long these top authors remained on the number 1 spot for all the years between 2010-2025.